 Samsung Galaxy S20 Ultra: Price and availability

-The Samsung Galaxy S20 Ultra starts at an eye-watering $1,399.
-The starting configuration includes 12GB of RAM and 128GB of storage, but you can upgrade to a 16GB/512GB model for an additional $200 if you need more memory and capacity.
-For those scoring at home, a fully-loaded S20 Ultra will set you back $1,700.
+The Samsung Galaxy S20 Ultra launched with an eye-watering $1,399 price tag, though thankfully that price has not stuck around The starting configuration includes 12GB of RAM and 128GB of storage, but you can upgrade to a 16GB/512GB model for a bit more money if you need more memory and capacity.

 The Galaxy S20 Ultra is available through all major U.S. carriers, including AT&T, Sprint, T-Mobile and Verizon.
 If you're looking to snap up an S20 Ultra and save, be sure to check out our guide to the best Galaxy S20 deals.
 Some retailers and carriers are offering goodies, such as gift cards and additional credit toward a new S20 when you trade in your current smartphone.